atecon/benchmark_arima/README.md

 *Key findings*
 - Both Gretl's built-in apparatus of the Kalman filter and the optimization algorithm (BFGS) is very fast compared to Python and 'statsmodels'.
 - We find that -- dependent on the ARIMA parameter settings -- Gretl is about 100 times faster.
 For some settings even much faster.
+- For *none* of the cases Python/ statsmodels dominates.
-- Surprisingly, even for simple AR(1) models gretl is about 50 times faster.
+- Surprisingly, even for simple AR(1) models gretl is at least 60 times faster.

 # Problem
 ARIMA type of time-series models are widely applied.
 Speed of estimation the model's parameters is crucial.